mayank1ahuja/da_ufc/README.md

 This repository is a concise demonstration of practical data-work skill: robust ingestion of multiple CSVs, defensible cleaning choices, purposeful feature engineering, and SQL-first aggregation validated by programmatic checks.
 The visual layer is intentionally dual: **Seaborn** for crisp, static documentation; **Plotly** for interactive demonstration.
 Together they provide both technical rigor and presentation polish.

 ## **Requirements**
-> Python 3.8+
+- Python 3.8+
-> Jupyter Notebook or Jupyter Lab
+- Jupyter Notebook or Jupyter Lab
-> Python Libraries: pandas, numpy, seaborn, matplotlib, plotly
+- Python Libraries: pandas, numpy, seaborn, matplotlib, plotly
-> PostgreSQL (optional if you want to run SQL step locally)
+- PostgreSQL (optional if you want to run SQL step locally)
-> psycopg2 (if connecting Python to PostgreSQL)
+- psycopg2 (if connecting Python to PostgreSQL)

 ## **Limitations & Assumptions**
 - **Date quality:** date parsing uses `errors='coerce'`.
 The notebook documents how missing or invalid dates are handled.
 - **Imputation rules:** numeric coercion can introduce `NaN` values; the notebook’s cleaning cells explicitly list fill strategies (zeros, medians, or row drop).
 - **Client-side rendering limits:** Plotly is client-side; very large tables can degrade browser performance.
 Pre-aggregate in SQL for dashboard-ready outputs.
 - **Reproducibility:** the notebook runs top→bottom in a recommended environment; changing package versions or not following the documented cleaning steps can produce different results.
 Use pinned dependencies for reproducible runs.

-## **Requirements**
-> Python 3.8+
-> Jupyter Notebook or Jupyter Lab
-> Python Libraries: pandas, numpy, seaborn, matplotlib, plotly
-> PostgreSQL (optional if you want to run SQL step locally)
-> psycopg2 (if connecting Python to PostgreSQL)

 ## **Future Scope**
 - **Predictive Modeling:**